iPad 8 LTE Battery Replacement

 Step 101

-- Next, grab your trusty scissors and snip off the sealed tip of the applicator.
-Be precise, but don't stress—it’s just a quick trim!
+- Grab a pair of scissors and snip off the sealed tip of the applicator.
+Now you're ready to apply!

 Step 102